-Read this post to know about the signs and symptoms, causes, risk factors, types, complications, prevention, diagnosis, and treatment options for cerebral palsy in children.
+Read on to know more about the signs and symptoms of cerebral palsy, its risk factors, types, prevention, diagnosis, treatment, and complications.

 Signs And Symptoms Of Cerebral Palsy